chisui/dakka/thesis/main.md

 #### Implementation specific references

 Different implementations of `ActorContext` might want to use different datatypes to refer to actors.
-Since we don't provide a way for the user to create references themselfs we don't have to expose the implementation of these references.
+Since we don't provide a way for the user to create references themselves we don't have to expose the implementation of these references.

 The most obvious way to achieve this is to associate a given `ActorContext` implementation with a specific reference type.
 This can be done using an additional type variable on the class, a type family or a data family.
 Here the data family seems the best choice since it's injective.
 The injectivity allows us to not only know the reference type from from an `ActorContext` implementation but also the other way round.